About the event

 Roller derby is one of the fastest growing sports in the world and the Roller Derby World Cup is the LARGEST roller derby event in the world.

 It all started in Toronto, in 2011 with 13 teams (representing 13 countries) competing in the Roller Derby World Cup.
 In 2014, the event was held in Dallas, Texas and saw 30 countries compete.
 For 2018, forty teams will compete and the tournament will be held over 4 days on 4 tracks!
 The event will be broadcasted around the world via a live web stream.
 In 2014, people from 48 different countries tuned in to watch online.

-Teams include: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Costa Rica, Czech Republic, Denmark, England, France, Finland, Germany, Greece, Iceland, Indigenous, Iran, Ireland, Italy, Japan, Korea, México, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Puerto Rico, Romania, Russia, Scotland, South Africa, Spain, Sweden, Switzerland, USA, Wales, West Indies
+Countries competing include: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Costa Rica, Czech Republic, Denmark, England, France, Finland, Germany, Greece, Iceland, Indigenous, Iran, Ireland, Italy, Japan, Korea, México, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Romania, Russia, Scotland, South Africa, Spain, Sweden, Switzerland, USA, Wales, West Indies